Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Lithuanian churches of Baltimore

-Centrally located gothic revival St. Alphonsus Shrine (114 West Saratoga Street) with its three-stage 73 m bell tower is one of the most impressive Lithuanian churches in America (and higher than any church in Vilnius).
-Built in 1844, it is also the oldest one - predating even most of the US famous stately buildings.
+Centrally located gothic revival St. Alphonsus Shrine (114 West Saratoga Street) with its three-stage ~70 m bell tower is one of the most impressive Lithuanian churches in America (and as high as the higherst churches of in Vilnius).
+Built in 1842-1845, it is also the oldest one - predating even most of the US famous stately buildings.

 St. Alphonsus Lithuanian church in Baltimore